Connemara Railway

 The Connemara Railway is a heritage railway at Maam Cross railway station, County Galway in Ireland.
-It currently exists as an operable narrow gauge pop-up railway, with standard Irish Gauge track available for static exhibits.
-As of November 2024, the project was under development, but not yet open to the public.
+It operates as a short narrow gauge "pop-up" railway, with standard Irish Gauge track available for static exhibits.
+The railway opened to the public in July 2025, running services on their narrow gauge track.

 Background

 The Clifden branch line from Galway was opened in 1895, and marketed as a tourist line, closing after 1934.
-As of May 2021, a project was underway to open a 8 km stretch of line around Maam Cross station.
+As of May 2021, a project was underway to open an isolated 8 km stretch of line around Maam Cross station.

 Project

 The aim of the project is to get steam trains running on an 8 km stretch around Maam Cross, where an all-weather heritage centre is to be set up.
 Access to the site was gained on 14 February 2017, and the cost of the first phase of the project was expected to be c. €300,000.
 No MGWR engine was preserved as the hope was to build a new one.